History of the Department

 – Room 026 of the Memorial Student Center is acquired for student study and workspace.

-– Culture Leadership Understanding and Exploration for Scholars Learning Community for Sophomores (CLUES) was developed.
+2005 – Culture Leadership Understanding and Exploration for Scholars Learning Community for Sophomores (CLUES) credit-bearing course was developed.

 2007 – National search resulted in C.J.
 Woods being named the third director